yuekaizhang/dynamo/examples/tensorrt_llm/configs/deepseek_r1/multinode/README.md

 # the container.
 See the MOUNTS variable in srun_script.sh
 export ENGINE_CONFIG="/mnt/agg_DEP16_dsr1.yaml"

+# Customize NUM_NODES to match the desired parallelism in ENGINE_CONFIG
+# The produce of NUM_NODES*NUM_GPUS_PER_NODE should match the number of
+# total GPUs necessary to satisfy the requested parallelism.
+For example,
+# 4 nodes x 4 gpus/node = 16 gpus total for TP16/EP16.
+export NUM_NODES=4

+# GB200 nodes have 4 gpus per node, but for other types of nodes you can configure this.
+export NUM_GPUS_PER_NODE=4

 # Launches frontend + etcd/nats on current (head) node.
 # Launches one large trtllm worker across multiple nodes via MPI tasks.
 ./srun_script.sh